Baqend/guide/src/index.md

 For further information on persisting and loading strategies see the [Persistence](#persistence) chapter.

 ## Embedded Objects
-The second type of objects are embeddables.
-Embedded objects can be used within an entity or a collection like a list or map.
+The second type of objects are *embedded objects*.
+They can be used within an entity or a collection like a list or map.
 They do not have an id and can only exist within an entity.
-Embeddables will be saved, loaded and updated with their owning entity and will be persisted together with it.
+Embedded objects are saved, loaded and updated with their owning entity and will be persisted together with it.
+Embedded objects thus have the structure of a object but the behaviour of a primitive type (e.g. a String).
+This concept is also known as *value types*, *user-defined types* or *second class objects*.

 Embedded objects can be created and used like entity objects.
 ```js